sinapam/fost-base-dev/README.markdown

 The container is aimed at producing a build environment for compiling the Fost libraries and packages.

 To build you will need to have a host `apt-cacher` that points to an apt proxy.

+To use the builder environment to perform builds you can use a docker command like the following:

+    sudo docker run -v $(pwd):/src -it kayess/fost-builder fost-build fost-base/compile release

+This will do a release build of the `fost-base` project files.
+They will end up in the d`ist-docker` folder.